Home

 For the American College of Lifestyle Medicine

-The dotCOMM Awards (https://dotcommawards.com/about/) is an international competition honoring excellence in web creativity and digital communication.
-The competition spotlights the role of creatives in the dynamic, constantly evolving web. dotCOMM Awards offers third-party recognition from one of the most recognized and highly-regarded evaluators of creative work in the world.
-Winning a dotCOMM award signifies to employers, clients, prospects and competitors that the winner’s web and digital work is among the best in the industry.
+These awards are international competitions honoring excellence in web creativity and digital communication.
+The competitions spotlight the role of creatives in the dynamic, constantly evolving web.
+Winning one of these awards signifies to employers, clients, prospects and competitors that the winner’s web and digital work is among the best in the industry.

 Read More